jrheiner/web2frontend/README.md

 5. Navigates to delete user page
 6. Deletes the test user, so no artifacts remain

-All this is done using Chromium ChromeDriver in the browser.
+All this is done using Chromium webdriver and then a second time using the Firefox webdriver.